What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 • Nourishment

-Finally, teeth also need nourishment and moisturization which blood vessels in pulp provides.
+Finally, teeth also need nourishment and moisturization, which blood vessels in pulp provide.

 Is the teeth’ color related to enamel or dentin?